Fiserv/exchange/docs/getting-started/getting-started-underwriting-sharedservice.md

 }
 ```

-However, this request body will be dependant on the configuration of the documents.
+However, this request body will be dependent on the configuration of the documents.
 If mandatory meta data has been configured for the document, this must be added in the request body under a `document_data` object, seen below.

 ```
 {